zjs123/EvoExplore/README.md

 ## Datasets

 There are three datasets used in our experiment:ICEWS14, ICEWS05-15 and GDELT. facts of each datases are formed as "[subject entity, relation, object entity, time]".
-Each data folder has six files:
+Each data folder has four files:

-**-entity2id.txt:** the first column is entity name, and second column is index of entity.

-**-relation2id.txt:** the first column is relation name, and second column is index of relation.

 **-train.txt, test.txt, valid.txt:** the first column is index of subject entity, second column is index of relation, third column is index of object entity, fourth column is the happened time of fact.